hellums/ePortfolio/README.md

 - > dotnet run -s ePortfolio.sln --project ePortfolio.csproj

-- In a browser or tab, enter the URL link listed in the dotnet output (http://localhost:7257 for example)
+- In a browser or tab, enter the URL link listed in the dotnet output (https://localhost:7257 for example)
 - To exit, return to the command line and press Ctrl-C

 - > dotnet run -s ePortfolio.sln --project BakersAPI/BakersAPI.csproj

-- In a browser or tab, enter the URL link listed in the dotnet output (http://localhost:7195/api for example)
+- In a browser or tab, enter the URL link listed in the dotnet output, plus /api (https://localhost:7195/api) to see the instructions, or anything using the template provided: (https://localhost/ciabatta/900 for example).
 - To exit, return to the command line and press Ctrl-C

 - To cleanup when done, cd back to where you created the test folder and remove it (and ePortfolio) using rmdir /s /q test (on Windows) or rm -rf test (on Mac or Linux)